For people of faith, professionals, and other communities

 - assisting a person who is undergoing a gender transition

-Medical and psychological treatment – in line with professional standards – that are necessary (in the health service provider’s reasonable professional judgement) are also legal.
+Medical and psychological treatment – in line with professional and ethical standards – that is necessary (in the health service provider’s reasonable professional judgement) is also allowed.
 This includes:

 - providing a health service